 Dirk Englund (MIT)

 IBM Research, Switzerland

 Toshiba, United Kingdom

 University of Stuttgart, Germany

 A panel discussion will round off the ZEISS Symposium.
-After the presentation of the findings of the technical sessions the identified trends, technology gaps, challenges and needed actions will be addressed during this panel discussion with CEOs and keynote speakers.
+After the presentation of the findings of the technical sessions the identified trends, technology gaps, challenges and needed actions will be addressed during this panel discussion with Industry Executives and keynote speakers.

 International scientists from the fields of optics and photonics but also general physics nominate possible prizewinners.
 An illustrious, international jury (see aside) then determines the winner.

-The ZEISS Research Award carries on the idea of the Carl Zeiss Research Award that used to be presented by the Ernst Abbe Fund in the Donors’ Association for the Promotion of Sciences and Humanities in Germany.
+The ZEISS Research Award, conferred for the first time in 2016, carries on the idea of the Carl Zeiss Research Award that used to be presented by the Ernst Abbe Fund in the Donors’ Association for the Promotion of Sciences and Humanities in Germany.